levitsky/pyteomics/tutorial/source/parser.rst

     >>> parser.peptide_length('aVRILLaVIGNE', labels=parser.std_labels+['aV'])
     10

-The :py:func:`amino_acid_composition` function accepts a sequence and returns a *dictionary* with amino acid labels as *keys* and integer numbers as *values*, corresponding to the number of times each residue occurs in the sequence:
+The :py:func:`pyteomics.parser.amino_acid_composition` function accepts a sequence and returns a *dictionary* with amino acid labels as *keys* and integer numbers as *values*, corresponding to the number of times each residue occurs in the sequence: